YoelFerreyra/YoelFerreyra/README.md

-<h1 align="center">Hola soy Eric Yoel Ferreyra, Full Stack Developer 👋</h1>
+<h1 align="center">Hi, I'm Eric Yoel Ferreyra, Full Stack Developer 👋</h1>

-Soy Desarrollador argentino, de 28 años.
-Poseo la capacidad de realizar proyectos web que sean escalables y modularizables para así construir en equipo.
-Me gusta estar en constante aprendizaje de nuevas tecnologías, dedicándole las horas que sean necesarias y por sobre todo trabajar junto a un equipo.
+I am an Argentine Developer, 28 years old.
+I can carry out web projects that are scalable and modularizable to build as a team.
+I like to be constantly learning new technologies, dedicating the hours that are necessary and above all working with a team.

-Me considero un desarrollador con gran capacidad de resolver problemas, y además muy curioso, con muchas ganas de lograr solucionar cualquier conflicto que se me aparezca en frente.
-Me gusta enseñar y por sobre todo aprender de los demás.
+I consider myself a developer with a great ability to solve problems, and also very curious, and eager to solve any conflict that arises in front of me.
+I like to teach and above all learn from others.

-Me especializo en crear páginas web y puedo trabajar tanto en el front-end como en el back-end.
-Actualmente cuento con experiencia creando páginas web con JavaScript, React, NodeJs, Express, PostgreSQL, React Native, tailwind.
+I specialize in creating web pages and can work on both the front-end and back-end.
+I currently have experience creating web pages with JavaScript, React, NodeJs, Express, PostgreSQL, React Native, and tailwind.

 <h1 align="center">Github Metrics </h1>
 <p align="center">